xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 So in order to support this scenario, we need to define how this is going to work in the CLR and how this will be declared and used from the language (C#).

-- This is done first by introducing a new keyword `transient` to identify variable that cannot be stored outside of the stack.
+- This is done first by introducing a new keyword `transient` to identify a variable that cannot be stored outside of the stack.
-- Then we can revisit the `stackalloc` operator to support the actual allocation on the stack.
+- Then we can revisit the `stackalloc` operator to support the physical allocation on the stack.

 ### The `transient` variable modifier